 A local government designated spatial plan (LGDSP) is used in case of the buildings or infrastructure objects with significant spatial impact.
+The detailed functions of the LGDSP can be found in the Planning Act (Paragraph 95).
 The buildings and the infrastructure objects considered are listed in the regulation adopted by the Government.
 The preparation procedure of a LGDSP is two-phased: pre-selecting a most suitable location and after that, preparing the detailed solution.
 The LGDSP is the basis for the issuing of building design specifications.
 The LGDSP expires within five years if its implementation has not started.

-A position of the LGDSP in the planning system
+A position of the LGDSP in the planning system: